slcorp/RTView-ClearBlade/README.md

 ![](Images/MixingPlantA.jpg)

 By following the steps described below you will:

-* Create an account on RTView Cloud
+* Create an account on RTView Cloud.
-* Download and run on your local computer an RTView DataServer, providing real-time data caching and historical archival
+* Download and run on your local computer an RTView DataServer, providing real-time data caching and historical archival.
-* Run a Node.js connector program that subscribes to a few ClearBlade topics and populates the RTView DataServer
+* Run a Node.js connector program that subscribes to a few ClearBlade topics and populates the RTView DataServer.
-* Import into RTView Cloud sample displays, showing in real-time the data coming from ClearBlade
+* Import into RTView Cloud sample displays, showing in real-time the data coming from ClearBlade.

 ## Create an RTView Cloud account